-ACTIVITY 2: Implementation of the Renewable Energy Directive 2019 2020 S1 S2 S1 S2 Core topic 3: Monitoring the imp lementation of the RE Directive Monitoring the Contracting Parties reporting implementation of legal and regulatory aspects Secretariat assessment and reporting to MC 2.
-Monitoring the quantitative developments Contracting Parties reporting based on energy statistics 2018-2019 towards the trajectories to 2020 Secretariat assessment and reporting to MC Core topic 4: Removing adm inistrative barriers for renewable energy tech nologies Hydropower development in an regional Guidelines on sustainable hydropower development and integrated approach Regional cooperation on hydropower development 4.
-Bioenergy for electricity and heat generation Biomass statistics, improving accuracy and reliability 5 Wind nower Identification of barriers for investments in wind in auctions context 5.
-Wind power Recommendations and best practices in implementation 6.
-Solar photovoltaic and Removing solar PV barriers solar thermal Fostering solar thermal installations Biofuels potential assessment Facilitating estimation of domestic potential for biofuel production Core topic 5: Access to and operation of the grids with renewable energy 8.
-Rules for connection to Assessment of the current bottlenecks in RES connection to TSO and DSO grids the grids for renewable energy producers Propose recommendations for coordination with administrative procedures in the auctions context 9.
-Balance responsibility New market design for renewable energy integration - focus on balancing market for large renewable energy producers Best practices in operation of the grids with more RES penetration Core topic 6: Biofuels and bio Dliquids 10.
+ACTIVITY 2: Implementation of th ITY 2: Implementation of the Renewable Energy Directive 2019 2020 7.0 TTVTT 1 2.
+Implomontation of a ie rtenewasie Energy Birective S1 S2 S1 S2 Core topic 4: Monitoring the impleme ntation of the RE Directive Monitoring the implementation of Contracting Parties reporting legal and regulatory aspects Secretariat assessment and reporting to MC 2.
+Monitoring the quantitative developments towards the trajectories Contracting Parties reporting based on energy statistics 2016-2017 and 2018-2019 to 2020 Secretariat assessment and reporting to MC Core topic 5: Removing administrative ve barriers for renewable energy technologic es Input to the guidelines on sustainable 3.
+Hydropower development in an regional and integrated approach hydropower development Regional cooperation on hydropower development Bioenergy for electricity and heat generation Biomass statistics, improving accuracy and reliability 5 Wind power Identification of barriers for investments in wind 5.
+Wind power Recommendations and best practices in implementation Removing solar PV barriers 6.
+Solar photovoltaic and solar thermal Fostering solar thermal installations 7.
+Biofuels potential assessment Facilitating estimation of domestic potential for biofuel production Core topic 6: Access to and operation on of the grids with renewable energy Rules for connection to the grids for Assessment of the current bottlenecks in RES connection to TSO and DSO grids renewable energy producers Propose recommendations for coordination with administrative procedures in the auctions context Balance responsibility for large New market design for renewable energy integration - focus on balancing market renewable energy producers Best practices in operation of the grids with more RES penetration Core topic 7: Biofuels and bioliquids 10.
 Understanding the sustainability criteria Analysis of legal acts to be amended or/and developed to transpose sustainability criteria 11.
 Verification system and body Recommendations for best practices 12.
 Support scheme Recommendations for best practices